Deadline for submissions is Wednesday at noon to firstname.lastname@example.org

 The SSDA is a grassroots, community-based intervention program designed to help the nation’s thousands of homeless veterans on the street.
 Homeless veterans are brought together at a single location for three days and provided access to resources needed to begin rebuilding their lives.
 The many success stories originating from SSDA speak for themselves.
 We have monthly volunteer opportunities for anyone who wants to give a "hand up" to our homeless veteran community.
 Military, civilians, and spouses are all welcome to volunteer.
 Please contact firstname.lastname@example.org or email@example.com or firstname.lastname@example.org

 The Thrift Shop, located across from the commissary, is seeking volunteers to help sort donations during business hours.
-Volunteers are needed anytime on Tuesdays 930-1430 and/or Thursdays 930-1330.
+Volunteers are needed anytime on Tuesdays 0930-1430 and/or Thursdays 0930-1330.
 Come be a part of our staff and see for yourself what a fun atmosphere the Thrift Shop can be!
 There is no longer an Airman's Attic, however, AD/Guard/Reserve members may come to look for uniform items here free of charge.
 For more information, please call the Beale Thrift Shop at 530-634-1893 or visit our location, 6201 B Street, Beale AFB, CA during business hours of Tuesday and Thursday from 0930-1400, items may be dropped of only during open hours.

 The following groups, clubs and organizations are not endorsed by Beale AFB, the U.S. Air Force or the Department of Defense